Cato the Elder: Later years

 From the date of his censorship (184) to his death in 149, Cato held no public office, but continued to distinguish himself in the Senate as the persistent opponent of the new ideas.
 He was struck with horror, along with many other Romans, at the licence of the Bacchanalian mysteries, which he attributed to the influence of Greek manners, and he vehemently urged the dismissal of the philosophers Carneades, Diogenes, and Critolaus, who had come as ambassadors from Athens, on account of what he believed was the dangerous nature of their ideas.
 He also uttered warnings against the influence of Chaldean astrologers who had entered Italy along with Greek culture.

 He had a horror of physicians, who were chiefly Greeks.
 He obtained the release of Polybius, the historian, and his fellow prisoners, contemptuously asking whether the Senate had nothing more important to do than discuss whether a few Greeks should die at Rome or in their own land.
 It was not until his eightieth year that he made his first acquaintance with Greek literature, though some think after examining his writings that he may have had a knowledge of Greek works for much of his life.

-In his last years, he was known for strenuously urging his countrymen to prosecute the Third Punic War and to destroy Carthage.
+In his last years, he was known for strenuously urging his countrymen to prosecute a Third Punic War and to destroy Carthage.
 In 157, he was one of the deputies sent to Carthage to arbitrate between the Carthaginians and Massinissa, king of Numidia.
 The mission was unsuccessful and the commissioners returned home, but Cato was so struck by Carthage's growing prosperity that he was convinced that the security of Rome depended on its annihilation.
 From then on, he began concluding his speeches in the Senate—on any topic whatsoever—with the cry, "Carthage must be destroyed" (Carthago delenda est).
 Other times, his phrase is fully quoted as "Moreover, I advise that Carthage must be destroyed" (Ceterum censeo Carthaginem esse delendam).
 Cicero's dialogue Cato the Elder on Old Age also depicted Cato's antipathy to Carthage.
 (Note: "...I enjoin upon the Senate what is to be done, and how.
 Carthage has long been harbouring evil designs, and I accordingly proclaim war against her in good time.
 I shall never cease to entertain fears about her till I hear of her having been levelled with the ground."